1979 World Series of Poker

-The 1979 World Series of Poker (WSOP) was a series of poker tournaments held at Binion's Horseshoe in Las Vegas, Nevada, USA.
+The 1979 World Series of Poker (WSOP) was a series of poker tournaments held at Binion's Horseshoe in Las Vegas, Nevada, USA from May 11 to May 22, 1979.

-Preliminary events
+Events

+There were 11 preliminary events at the 1979 World Series of Poker.
+The 1979 WSOP featured the first designed tournament in WSOP history where two players won a bracelet for the same event.
+Moss became the first player in WSOP history to win seven career bracelets.

 Main Event

 There were 54 entrants to the main event.
 Each paid $10,000 to enter the tournament.
 Fowler was the first amateur to win the WSOP Main Event.